- Rates & Property

 Our supply schemes

-We provide a reticulated water supply to 23,617 residential properties and approximately 2,078 non-residential properties in the district.
+We provide a reticulated water supply to more than 17,000 properties in the district, via twelve water treatment plants.

-We own and manage 640km of pipes that requires 33 pump stations to move the water through the network and to your property.
+We own and manage 680 km of pipes that require 34 pump stations to move the water through the network and to your property.

 As the primary water supplier to the district, we are required to provide a supply of water to homes and businesses that is safe for human consumption.